-The program ranges from 38 to 52 credit hours, depending on the student's prior academic preparation in foundation courses.
+The MBA program ranges from 38 to 52 credit hours, depending on the student's prior academic preparation in foundation courses.
 A 38-credit full-time student who qualifies for the accelerated program can finish in one calendar year of intensive study.

-The program's academic calendar includes four seven-week terms that closely correspond to the University's Fall and Spring Semesters, and two six-week summer terms.
+The program's academic calendar includes six eight-week terms that closely correspond to the University's Fall and Spring Semesters, and two six-week summer terms.
 The standard 2-credit course is offered one night per week.

 Admission.
-For admission to graduate degree programs in Business Administration, students must meet the admission requirements established by the Graduate School.
-In addition, the College of Business Administration requires the following:
+For admission to graduate degree programs in Business, students must meet the admission requirements established by the Graduate School.
+In addition, the College of Business requires the following:

-- Graduate Management Admissions Test (GMAT). - 2.
-Completed Master of Business Administration application. - A letter of application including a statement of professional goals.
-This letter substitutes for the general essay noted under Admission for Degree-Seeking Students (page 87). - 4.
-A current resumé.
+- 1. Graduate Management Admissions Test (GMAT) or GRE (for MBA/MEM);

+- 2. Completed application;

+- A letter of application including a statement of professional goals, which substitutes for the general essay noted under Admission for Degree-Seeking Students (page 82);

+- A current resumé;

+- 5. Letters of recommendation.

-Students planning to enroll in graduate Business Administration programs should consult with the Assistant Director of the Graduate Programs in Management.
+Students planning to enroll in graduate Business programs should consult with the Assistant Director of the Graduate Programs in Management.